Skin is much more than just a sack to hold your body parts together.

-It has over half a million sensory signal fibers entering the spinal cord just on the back.
-The skin also stores fat, and acts as a shock absorber against impact sexual or otherwise.
-It can detect a touch on nearly every place on the body.
-Further, the skin can detect not only a "contact" feeling, it can detect vibration, pressure, temperature, rubbing and liquid or dry.
-Only a few degrees up or down will cause you to feel really bad as a signal that you are in an unhealthy condition and you better do something fast to correct the situation.
-On the other hand, a little warm and wet can feel very good!
-Your skin is a wonderful pleasure organ!
-The right touch, stroke or pat can trigger off wonderful feelings as the brain releases dozens of different hormones that instantly go into the blood.
+Everything from a tickle to a gentle scratch, to pain.
+Our skin also releases pheromones to the air that taste and smell delicious to the opposite sex.
+Our skin has over half a million sensory signal fibers entering the spinal cord just on the back.
+Our skin also stores fat, and acts as a shock absorber against impact, sexual or otherwise. ;) It can detect a touch every place on the body.
+Our skin can detect not only a touch, it can detect if there is vibration, or pressure, the temperature, liquid, or dry.
+The right touch, stroke or pat, in the right place can trigger strong emotions as the brain releases dozens of different hormones that instantly go into the blood.
 In different parts of the body the hormones start actions preparing the body for more action.

 1. Your skin is considered the largest organ in the human body.

 2. Your skin is made up of three major layers - epidermis, dermis, and hypo-dermis (also called the subcutaneous tissue).

 3. Your skin protects your inside organs while keeping infections out and prevents you from getting sick.

 4. Your skin loses about 30,000 to 40,000 dead skin cells from the surface almost every minute, even though you do not see it happening.

 5. Your skin sheds a layer of these dead cells every 24 hours and renews itself about every 28 days.

 6. Your skin especially your feet swell when it absorbs water.

 7. Your skin contains a protein called keratin which is also found in hair and nail